-Pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Exchange Act" or "Act"), 1 and Rule 19b-4 thereunder, 2 notice is hereby given that on September 30, 2020, the Options Clearing Corporation ("OCC") filed with the Securities and Exchange Commission ("Commission") the proposed rule change as described in Items I, II, and III below, which Items have been prepared primarily by OCC.
-OCC filed the proposed rule change pursuant to Section 19(b)(3)(A)3 of the Exchange Act and Rule 19b-4(f)(4)(ii)4 thereunder so that the proposal was effective upon filing with the Commission.
+Pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act" or "Exchange Act"), and Rule 19b-4 thereunder, notice is hereby given that on April 29, 2021, The Options Clearing Corporation ("OCC") filed with the Securities and Exchange Commission ("Commission") the proposed rule change as described in Items I, II, and III below, which Items have been prepared by OCC.
+OCC filed the proposed rule change pursuant to Section 19(b)(3)(A)3 of the Act and Rule 19b-4(f)(4)(ii)4 thereunder so that the proposal was effective upon filing with the Commission.
 The Commission is publishing this notice to solicit comments on the proposed rule change from interested persons.